MONOGRID/gainmap-js/README.md

 2. A Gainmap file
 3. A JSON containing the gainmap metadata used for decoding

-This solution will use the lighter `@monogrid/gainmap-js` package which will not load a `wasm` file and contains less code.

 ```ts
 import { GainMapLoader } from '@monogrid/gainmap-js'